sdvdxl/influxdb.com/content/docs/v0.9/introduction/installation.md

 This example assumes that you are using two SSD volumes and that you have mounted them appropriately.
 This example also assumes that each of those volumes is mounted at `/mnt/influx` and `/mnt/db`.
 For more infomation on how to do that see the Amazon documentation on how to [Add a Volume to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-add-volume-to-instance.html).

 ### Config File
-You'll have to update teh config file appropriately for each InfluxDB instance you have.
+You'll have to update the config file appropriately for each InfluxDB instance you have.

 ```
 ...